backendery/backendery/.github/ISSUE_TEMPLATE/features.md

----
+## Features Creation Request

-name: Feature request
+name: Feature name
-about: Suggest an idea for this project
-title: ''
-labels: feature
+about: Describe the feature you want to create
-assignees: <viewer>
+assignees: [viewer(s)]

 ---